cloudflare/privacy-gateway-client-library/README.md

 RUST_LOG=debug
 ```

-And in your application be sure to call function `initialize_logging` for C api or `init` for jni.
+And in your application be sure to call function `initialize_logging` for C API or `init` for JNI.
 Initialization function can be called only once.